David J. Pine: Career

+Research

-A professor of physics and founding director of the Center for Soft Matter Research at New York University (NYU), Pine is one of the original developers of diffusing-wave spectroscopy, an optical technique that has proven useful to study colloid systems.
-Pine also has a longstanding interest in colloidal self-assembly and in the development of a broad range of colloids for these purposes, including colloidal templating, colloidal clusters, lock-and-key colloids, and patchy colloids with valence.
+Pine is a professor of physics and the founding director of the Center for Soft Matter Research at New York University (NYU).
+He is among the original developers of diffusing-wave spectroscopy, an optical technique used to study colloid systems.
+Pine's research also includes colloidal self-assembly and the development of various colloids for these applications, including colloidal templating, colloidal clusters, lock-and-key colloids, and patchy colloids with valence.
 He also discovered Random Organization, a nonequilibrium phase transition in which the hydrodynamic reversibility of slow flows breaks down.

+Awards and honors

-Pine has published over 150 articles and has received numerous fellowships and honors.
-In 2000, his work was recognized with the Society of Rheology Publication of the Year Award.
-He was a Guggenheim Fellow (1999-2000) and is a Fellow of the American Academy of Arts and Sciences (2018), the American Association for the Advancement of Science (2000), and the American Physical Society (1997) for "the development of light scattering techniques, including diffusing-wave spectroscopy, and their application to the study of complex fluids".
+Pine has published over 150 articles.
+His work was recognized with the Society of Rheology Publication of the Year Award in 2000.
+He was a Guggenheim Fellow from 1999 to 2000 and was elected as a Fellow of the American Physical Society in 1997, the American Association for the Advancement of Science in 2000, and the American Academy of Arts and Sciences in 2018.
+His recognition by the American Physical Society cited his contributions to light scattering techniques, including diffusing-wave spectroscopy, and their application to the study of complex fluids.